Amur Khabarovsk

-Hockey Club Amur (Хоккейный клуб Амур), commonly referred to as the Amur Khabarovsk, is a Russian professional ice hockey team based in Khabarovsk.
-They are members of the Chernyshev Division of the Kontinental Hockey League (KHL).
+Hockey Club Amur (Хоккейный клуб Амур), commonly referred to as the Amur Khabarovsk, is a professional ice hockey club based in Khabarovsk, Russia.
+It is a member of the Chernyshev Division in the Kontinental Hockey League (KHL).
 Located in the Russian Far East, the team takes its name from the Amur River, and plays its home games at the Platinum Arena.

 History

 Amur Khabarovsk was founded in 1966 as SKA Khabarovsk; it only adopted its current name in 1996, a name that comes from the nearby river Amur.
 By its location in the Russian Far East, the team is pretty isolated from every other team in the KHL, making rivalries difficult; the nearest KHL team is Admiral Vladivostok.

 For a long time a lower division dweller, Khabarovsk won the championship of the Soviet League Division 3 in 1989, earning promotion to the upper level.
 The team played regular season games known as the "Red Army" against West Coast Hockey League teams for the 1995–96 and 1996–97 seasons.

 In 1996, Khabarovsk promoted to the Russian Superleague.
 A relegation to the Vysshaya Liga occurred in 2004 when the mining company that funds the club had financial difficulties.
 The Tigers could promote back to the top level in 2006.
 That same financial crisis forced the team's reserve squad, the Golden Amur Khabarovsk, to withdraw from the Asia League where it played for the 2004-05 season.
 The team could finish the season and take part in the playoffs, however; they finished third in regular season standings and failed to reach the playoffs finals.